MRsources/MRzero-Core/documentation/matlab_integration.md

 % ... build your sequence ...
 seq.write('my_flash.seq');
 ```
+Then switch to python and load the seq file.

 ```python
 # In Python/Colab: Simulate with one line
 import MRzeroCore as mr0